 Do you find yourself raising the television volume more and more?
 Do people walk into the room and immediately complain about how loud the sound is?
 It is understandable to blame the TV, but it probably is yet another sign of possible hearing loss.
 If there is music playing on the television behind the dialog, is it harder to hear the words?
 Maybe a fan or an AC unit makes it harder to listen to the TV.
 If you keep raising the volume, it’s time to call the doctor, not the TV repairman!

 7. You feel tired frequently

-You may not associate fatigue with hearing loss, but to continually focus on someone’s conversation can be exhausting for your brain as it has to work extra to comprehend a simple conversation.
-This challenge can also affect other senses since your brain is working so hard to hear clearly.
+You may not associate fatigue with hearing loss, but to continually focus on someone’s conversation can be exhausting for your brain, as it has to work extra hard to comprehend a simple conversation.
+This can also affect other senses since your brain is working so hard to focus on just hearing.